Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Image forces and tune shifts

 \section{Image forces and tune shifts}

 Direct space-charge fields, as well as fields due to image charges and currents shift the betatron frequencies (tunes).
-We have to distinguish between the coherent tune shift, which express the change of the betatron frequency when the bunch oscillates as a whole, and the incoherent tune shift, which changes the single particle tune.
-In this section we assume again the bunch to have a circular cross section of radius $a$ and a uniform density.
+We have to distinguish between coherent tune shifts, which express a change of the betatron frequency when the bunch oscillates as a whole, and incoherent tune shifts, which change the single particle tune.
+In this section we again assume the bunch to have a circular cross section of radius $a$ and a uniform density.

+In the next two subsections we restrict our analysis to an idealized case of a vacuum chamber and/or ferromagnetic poles as two infinite parallel plates and the motion of a bunch in the vertical $y$-direction\footnote{For this reason, below we omit the subscripts $x$ and $y$ for variables $\delta$ and $\eta$.
+If there are no ferromagnetic poles, one has to set $g=\infty$ in each equation below.}.
+Infinite parallel plates are a good approximation for finite-width collimator parallel plates, given the small transverse beam size in modern accelerators.
+Our equations for tune shifts are valid at an arbitrary bunch offset and presented in notations as given in the textbook \cite{Chao:1993zn} and the handbook \cite{Zotter:1999b}.
+This allows us to compare results obtained by different authors.
+In Sect.
+6.3 we consider a more realistic example of a finite-length collimator with parallel conducting jaws.